THE NAVIGATION TOOL TO HISTORICAL PAGES ON THIS WEB SITE ARE AT THE TOP OF THIS SCREEN SHOWN IN WHITE FONT ON A BURNT ORANGE BACKGROUND.

-Rice leaves the SWC because of the depression
+SMU dropped out of the SWC because of the depression.

 Topping the charts

-Team returned as SWC champions after losing to A & M in 1933, and TCU in 1934.
-It was Disch 20th title.
-Norman Branch and Dick Midkiff were the primary reasons for the success.
+Team returned as SWC champions after losing to A & M in 1933 and TCU in 1934.
+It is Disch 20th title.
+Norman Branch and Dick Midkiff are the primary reasons for the success.
 J.C.
 Munro was lost to the team due to an appendicitis operation.

-Dick Midkiff and Norman Branch were the pitchers who help Disch win his 21st SWC
+Pitchers Dick Midkiff and Norman Branch help Disch win his 21st SWC

 Sammy Baugh pitches for TCU .
 Texas wins 14-4